passivsystems/protean/README.md

 ## API stability

 Protean is still new and will be subject to some change until it hits the 1.0.0 release.
-All efforts will be made to minimise change to the API (which is represented in the form of the *codex* - service definitions in EDN).
-We expect to change the codex schema only to align it more closely to the datastructures used in Clojure Ring to represent requests and responses (so we share a common well understood language).
-There are still a few minor discrepancies.
+All efforts will be made to minimise change to the API (which is represented in the form of the *codex* - service definitions in EDN) and in the simulation API which is exposed to sim extensions.

 ## Usage